Welcome to the ALMC Stages Rally

 2015 Rally Regulations

-The ALMC Stages Rally Team are pleased to announce that Regulations for the Stages Rally in Trim on the weekend of July 3rd to 5th will be available to download here from April 1st -----------
+The ALMC Stages Rally Team are pleased to announce that Regulations for the Stages Rally in Trim on the weekend of July 3rd to 5th are available to download here now.

 You can download the regulations here by clicking on the Logo below